How to CC and BCC for Email Composer

 How to Use CC and BCC?

-Go to the contact you'd like to be the main recipient and click on the email channel.
+Go to the contact where you'd like to be the main recipient and click on the email channel.

 Look for the CC and BCC boxes next to the "To" box.
 They're easy to spot.